jan0sc/antlr4nim/README.md

 Probably, but... you will need to make a big bundle of JS including the ANTLR4 runtime - the ANTLR team suggest to use [webpack](https://webpack.js.org/).
 I haven't attempted this yet.
 Suggestions welcome.

 ### What about compilation?
-The ultimate goal for this project is to produce a simple platform for compiler production based on an ANTLR4 grammar.
+The ultimate goal for this project is to create a simple platform for compiler production based on any ANTLR4 grammar.

-At the moment antlr4nim can be used to make JS-hosted interpreters, but all the nice AST manipulations that Nim provides remain off-limits because they can't be used at runtime.
+At the moment antlr4nim can be used to make JS-hosted interpreters, but all the nice AST tools that Nim provides remain off-limits because they can't be used at runtime.
 I am working on an update that will cleanly separate the parse tree generation from traversal, so that compilation to any Nim target will be possible... soon.

 ## Credits